golololologol/LLM_info_lookup/README.md

 # LLM_info_lookup

-A straightforward Gradio interface to retrieve key information about PyTorch LLM models.
+A straightforward Gradio interface to retrieve key information about PyTorch LLMs.

 ## Features